 - Set aside 2 cups of crumb mixture.
 Put the remaining crumb mixture into the prepared pan and press down firmly in an even layer, using your fingers or the back of a large spoon.

 - Bake for 10 minutes.
 Remove pan from oven and carefully spread fruit filling evenly over crust.
 Sprinkle with reserved crumb mixture and gently pat down with a large spoon.
 Put the bars back in the oven and bake for 40 to 50 minutes or until golden brown.

 - Cool completely before cutting into bars.

-- Storage: Store in an airtight container (away from heat and sunlight) for 4-5 days.
-If your area is humid or you want to keep them longer, refrigerate the bars in an airtight container for up to 7 days.
+- Storage: Store in an airtight container (away from heat and sunlight) for 4 to 5 days.
+If you want to keep them longer, refrigerate the bars in an airtight container for up to 7 days.
 To freeze them, individually wrap each bar in plastic wrap and then in foil once.
 Transfer the wrapped bars into a freezer-friendly bag or container for up to 3 months.
-Thaw them overnight in the fridge or set them on the counter until they come down to room temperature.
+Thaw them overnight in the fridge or set them on the counter until they come to room temperature.

-- If you'd like, you can use different berries.
+- If you’d like, you can use different berries, or a combination of berries.
 Combining your favorite berries like strawberries, blackberries, raspberries, pitted cherries, and blueberries makes a uniquely different filling.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.